openssbd/zallery/README.md

-# zallery — OME-Zarr Image Gallery
+# Zallery — OME-Zarr Image Gallery

 A configurable, React-based web gallery for browsing OME-Zarr bioimage datasets driven by a CSV metadata file.
 Built to serve the [SSBD database](https://ssbd.riken.jp/) but designed to be reused with any OME-Zarr collection.